sealightclock/test_flutter_dummy_mvvm_clean_bloc/README.md

 ## UI/UX
 The UI should be intuitive. 'my_string' can be modified by:
-- the user input
+- user input
-- the backend server
+- backend server
-- the local storage
+- local storage at app launch

 ## Source file structure
 The file structure is as follows: